anuragshrestha/DiseaseSimulation/README.md

 7) We can then restart the whole program again and again using the same information we used before.

-## Additional four features in the program
+## Additional features in the program

 1) `Restart`: There is a "Restart" button that lets you start the simulation over again using the same information we used before.